 The movie follows a group of young friends in the city of Tel Aviv and is as much a love song to the city as it is an exploration of the claim that people in Tel Aviv are isolated from the ...
 See full summary »

 Seven short films in which gay youths and young men negotiate society, sometimes successfully, sometimes not.
 In several, teen boys come out, perhaps first to a close friend - how will the ...
 See full summary »

-The sequel to Yossi & Jagger finds Dr. Yossi Gutmann reminiscing about his love ten years after his death.
-However, as he encounters a group of young soldiers, one of them, Tom, reignites his romantic feelings.
+This sequel to Yossi and Jagger finds Dr. Yossi Gutmann reminiscing about his love ten years after his death; however, as he encounters a group of young soldiers, one of them, Tom, reignites his romantic feelings.

 2 of 13 people found this review helpful.

 Was this review helpful to you?